DomenicBianchi01/Ontario-Snow-Report/README.md

 For Mt.
 St. Louis, Horseshoe Valley, and Glen Eden, the app uses the `SwiftSoup` pod to assist in parsing the HTML from their websites.

 There is also a Today Extension and Apple Watch app that display condensed reports for each ski hill.

-Note: I have removed my Google API key from the App Delegate.
-You will need to provide your own key for the trail maps to load properly.